Asian shares mixed after China warning on risks, stagflation

 A resurgence of coronavirus outbreaks in the U.S., Europe and some other regions is weighing on investor sentiment.
 Comments by advisers to the Chinese central bank about risks of “stagflation,” meanwhile, have reinforced concerns about inflationary pressures.

-Shares fell in India but rose in Taiwan.
+Shares fell in India and Taiwan.

-Attention has turned to the People’s Bank of China as Beijing strives to curb risks from excessive borrowing by property developers but still keep the economy growing.
+The People’s Bank of China as Beijing faces the challenge of curbing risks from excessive borrowing by property developers while still keeping the economy growing at a robust pace.

 An adviser to the PBOC, Liu Shijin, told a conference over the weekend that China needed to avoid “quasi-stagflation,” Bloomberg reported.